Northstrix/AES_plus_Blowfish_in_CBC_mode/README.md

        0x16,0x76,0x28,0x69
     };

-And the content of the "setup()" function.
+And the content of the "setup()" function:

     void setup() {
       Serial.begin(115200); // Init.
 Serial Terminal